Facebook Pixel Rural Health Scholars Program (RHS) | Western Kentucky University

 • Must be available to participate in the entire program.

-The 2023 Rural Health Scholars program focused on the following three themes.
-A detailed schedule outlining all workshops, trainings, and field trips is provided to participants before the start of the program.
+The 2026 Rural Health Scholars program focused on the following three themes.
+Participants will receive a detailed schedule outlining all workshops, trainings, and field trips before the start of the program.

 Increasing Intercultural Competency